-On the surface, attachments in Award Force are exactly what you think they are, a means for your entrants + grant-seekers to include additional information or media with their submission.
+On the surface, attachments in Award Force are exactly what you think they are, a means for your entrants and grant-seekers to include additional information or media with their submission.

 Upload everything, something or nothing